xyproto/orbiton/README.md

 * `ctrl-~` - Insert the current date and time.
 * `esc`    - Redraw everything and clear the last search.

-## Screen recordings for some programming languages
+## Screen recordings for a few select programming languages

 ### C